codehag/documenting-invariants/known_invariants.md

 The language is implementable independantly of the web platform.

+### Specification Details : Which specifications are affected by this invariant

+TODO

+### Known Violations

+None

+### Rationale : Why did we have this invariant?

-Motivation: ECMAScript is useful for many applications beyond the web, including on microcontrollers.
+ECMAScript is useful for many applications beyond the web, including on microcontrollers.
+By maintaining this invariant, we achieve the goal of maintaining a single language.

 ## Prototype of (async) iterators